rafgraph/react-interactive/README.md

   // use focusFromTabClassName to only apply the class when focus comes from the keyboard focus={{ focusFromTabClassName: 'tab-focus-class' }}
   className="some-class"
->Interactive div with different classes for hover and active states</Interactive>
+>This is an interactive div with CSS classes instead of inline styles</Interactive>
 ```

 #### Installing `react-interactive`